 Since our inception in June 2006, we have developed a vertically integrated solar product value chain, from recovering silicon materials to manufacturing solar products, including silicon wafers, solar cells and solar modules.
-The following table sets forth our annual production capacity by solar products as of December 31, 2014, 2015, 2016 and 2017:
+We sell most of our solar modules under our own "JinkoSolar" brand, with a small portion of solar modules on an OEM basis.
+We also sell silicon wafers and solar cells that we do not use in our solar module production.
+The following table sets forth our annual production capacity by solar products as of December 31, 2016, 2017 and 2018:

 As of December 31,

-2014 2015 2016 2017
+2016 2017 2018

 (GW)

-Solar modules 3.2 4.3 6.5 8.0
+6.5 8.0 10.8

-Solar cells 2.0 2.5 4.0 5.0
+4.0 5.0 7.0

-Silicon wafers 2.5 3.0 5.0 8.0
+5.0 8.0 9.7

+1.0 3.5 5.7

+4.0 4.5 4.0

+2016 6.5 4.0 5.0 1.0 2016 2017 (GW) 6.5 8.0 4.0 5.0 5.0 8.0 1.0 3.5

 Our vertically integrated manufacturing capabilities ensure greater supply chain visibility, shorter product development cycles, improved process coordination and better quality control, enabling us to produce high-quality solar products at competitive costs.
 This vertically integrated business model has also enabled us to incrementally capture revenue and profit at various links of the PV industry value chain, thereby diversifying the sources and maintaining the stability of our earnings.
-As a result, we have achieved significant growth in recent years despite the volatile market conditions: our revenue increased from RMB9.74 billion in 2014 to RMB15.45 billion in 2015, and further to RMB21.40 billion in 2016.
-Our revenue increased from RMB16,279.1 million in the nine months ended September 30, 2016 to RMB20,120.3 million (US\$3,024.1 million) in the nine months ended September 30, 2017.
+As a result, we have maintained a stable stream of revenue in recent years despite the volatile market conditions: our revenue was RMB21.40 billion, RMB26.47 billion and RMB25.04 billion in 2016, 2017 and 2018, respectively.

-As a vertically integrated manufacturer, we believe we are well-positioned to maintain or improve our overall profit margin to take advantage of the growth in the solar industry in diverse market conditions.
+As a vertically integrated manufacturer, we believe that we are well-positioned to maintain or improve our overall profit margin to take advantage of the growth in the solar industry in diverse market conditions.
 We are also expected to benefit from increased economics of scale as our business continues to grow.